utecx-development/ud-file-configuration/README.md

 ## Usage

-> **Important:** Every complex object, such as user data that you want to save to your file, must extend the `UDObject` class, or it won't be formatted correctly.

 > 1 - your path | 2 - your file name | 3 - enable or disable auto shutdown save